 See also the Head & Neck incl Thyroid - USC (2WW) page for advice on criteria for referral for suspected cancer.

-If there are no red flags then management of TMD is usually undertaken initially by Dental Practitioners.
+If there are no red flags, then initial management of TMD is usually undertaken initially by Dental Practitioners.

-General Practitioners should also be involved in patient care if required to identify and manage comorbid conditions.
+General Practitioners may also be involved in patient care if required to identify and manage comorbid conditions.

 The Royal College of Surgeons Faculty of Dental Surgeons has produced documents to support management (1):